selected and reviewed by James Leonard Park,

 discussions are too detailed and

 technical to include in any book-review.
-But some of them have been
+But some of them were

 incorporated into the first edition of BEST

 too long for the basic purpose it set out

 to accomplish.
 Everything we want to know

 about voluntary death by dehydration could be explained in 100 pages or

 Dr. Terman or some other expert in VDD might create a how-to guidebook, which would be a plan for taking